muldis/Muldis_Object_Notation/spec/MUON_Syntax_Plain_Text_Supplemental.md

 then from that point it would expect the whole file to be that declared encoding or it would consider the source code invalid.

-There may be multiple **Script**; when this is the case, it means the *value* conforms to every one of those scripts, typically because only the common subsets of said were used.
+There may be multiple nested **Script**; when this is the case, it means the most-nested *script subject* conforms to every one of those scripts, typically because only the common subsets of said were used.

 [RETURN](#TOP)